-In general, pancreatic cancer is more common in people over the age of 50 years.
-The average age at diagnosis is 65 years of age.
-Risk is nearly twice as high in men as in women.
-Other factors that may increase your chance of pancreatic cancer include:
+Some factors cannot be controlled, such as age, gender, or ethnicity.
+In general, risk increases for people over 50 years old.
+However, most people with pancreatic cancer are over 65 years old.
+Risk is nearly the same in men as in women.
+Other factors that may increase the chance of pancreatic cancer include:

 People with current or a history of the following may have a higher risk of pancreatic cancer:

-African Americans have a greater risk—30%-40%—of developing pancreatic cancer than Caucasians.
-People of Hispanic origin or Asian Americans are less commonly affected.
+African Americans have a greater risk of developing pancreatic cancer than Caucasians.
+People of Hispanic or Asian descent are less commonly affected.

 Last reviewed September 2016 by Mohei Abouzied, MD, FACP